t-data-h/tdh-gcp/ansible/README.md

 mysql_hive_password: 'hivepw'
 ```

-The file should be encrypted via the command:
+The *vault* file is encrypted via the command:
 ```
 ansible-vault encrypt ./inventory/ENV/group_vars/all/vault
 ```
 and decrypted similarly using the 'decrypt' command.
-The password can be stored
+The password can
-in a password vault file of .ansible/.ansible_vault as defined in the ansible.cfg
+be stored in a password vault file of *.ansible/.ansible_vault* as
-file given that the .ansible directory is untracked via *.gitignore*.
+defined in the ansible.cfg file given that the .ansible directory is
+untracked via *.gitignore*.
 ```
 echo 'myvaultpw' > .ansible/.ansible_vault
 chmod 400 !$